izabvla/smart-garage/README.md

-# Smart Garage System with Adafruit IO
+# Smart Garage System with the Raspberry Pi 4 and Adafruit IO

 ## Features